veden/Rampant/README.md

 - No Homing Projectiles - All projectiles are fired at locations and no longer track the player
 - Pathfinding - Unit groups will use potential fields to perform only single step pathfinding allowing for efficient and dynamic pathing
 - Peace mode - If something sets peace mode, Rampant will respect it
+- Ion Cannon Reaction - When using the Ion Cannon Mod, biters will

 # Planned Features